home-assistant/home-assistant.io/source/_integrations/qnap.markdown

 ### QNAP device support

 This integration works with most (but not all) QNAP devices.
-A complete, up-do-date [list of compatible devices can be found here](https://github.com/colinodell/python-qnapstats#device-support).
+A complete, up-to-date [list of compatible devices can be found here](https://github.com/colinodell/python-qnapstats#device-support).